vigneshsweekaran/vigneshsweekaran.github.io/content/tomcat/tutorials/how-to-manually-deploy-java-application-to-tomcat.md

 ![tomcat](/content/tomcat/tutorials/images/manually-deploy-app/tomcat-deploy-war-gui.png)

-Now we can verify the deployment my checking the list in **Applications** section.
+Now we can verify the deployment by checking the list in **Applications** section.

 ![tomcat](/content/tomcat/tutorials/images/manually-deploy-app/tomcat-deployed-gui.png)

 Now we can access the deployed application from browser by http://your-ip-address:8080/hello-world

 ![tomcat](/content/tomcat/tutorials/images/manually-deploy-app/tomcat-hello-world-context.png)

+Hurray! we have succesfully deployed the java web application manually to Tomcat 9 using Manager GUI